kintone-workshops/ai-kintone-gallery/docs/Workshop_Steps.md

 ## Create a `.env` file

-Using the [.env.example](./../.env.example) file as a temple, create a `.env` file that will contain your login credentials and API Token.
+Using the [.env.example](./../.env.example) file as a temple, create a `.env` file that will contain your login credentials and API Key.

 Here is what your `.env` might look like: